LionelWu11282562/A-Two-Stage-Probability-Stratified-Method-for-Ambiguous-Dataset-Optimization/README.md

 where `R` is a **reject set** containing observations that remain highly ambiguous after both stages.

-The Stage-2 thresholds are again defined using training-score distributions:
+The Stage-2 thresholds are defined from the corresponding training-score distributions:

 ```math
 t_H^{(2)}